Maricunga Lithium Project

-- A significant exploration and development program is underway to de-risk the project, with US$22 million to be expended by property partners
+- A significant exploration and development program is underway to de-risk the project, with US$22 million to be expended by property partner

 to culminate in the delivery of a Definitive Feasibility Study (DFS) in 2018.
-Near-term catalysts include exploration results from 16 wells,
+Near-term catalysts include results from process test work

 About the Project